gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 The result for *Elevation* of 2.86 suggests that the SE for *Elevation* is 2.86 times larger than it should be because of multicollinearity with other variables in the model.
 Similarly, the *Min.Temp* SE is 2.45 times larger and the *Max.Temp* SE is 1.83 times larger.
+Even the result for *Max.Temp* suggests an issue with multicollinearity even though it is below the cut-off for noting extreme issues with shared information.
 All of this generally suggests issues with multicollinearity in the model and that we need to be cautious in interpreting any slope coefficients from this model because they are all being impacted by shared information in the predictor variables.